 What is an auto insurance policy?

-It also provides you with a description of your coverages and the maximum dollar amount that the insurance carrier will pay out for each type of claim.
+It also provides you with a description of your coverages and the maximum dollar amount the insurance carrier will pay out for each type of claim.

 Insuring Agreement/Coverage Types

 The exclusions section highlights what you do not have coverage for and reveals additional coverages you might want to consider adding.
-In the unfortunate event that you need to use your coverage, it is important to know these pieces of information.
+In the unfortunate event that you need to use your coverage, it is essential to know these pieces of information.

 Conditions of the Policy